dotnetdeveloper20xx/End-to-End-Management-of-Real-Estate-Development-Projects/step-by-step-implementation-diary.md

 The goal of this phase is to make the API more professional before adding business features.
 Even simple modules should sit inside clean error handling and request tracing.

+## Phase 9 — First Land Domain Model

+In this phase, we created the first real business model for the BuildEstate Pro application: `LandOpportunity`.

+A land opportunity represents a possible piece of land that the company may want to buy and develop.
+At this stage, it is not yet a development project.
+It is simply an opportunity that needs to be reviewed, checked, valued, and possibly acquired.

+We also created `LandOpportunityStatus`, an enum that describes the lifecycle of the opportunity.
+The opportunity may start as `Identified`, move into `InitialReview`, then `DueDiligence`, then `OfferMade`, then `UnderContract`, and finally become either `Acquired` or `Rejected`.

+This class belongs in the Domain project because it is a business concept.
+It does not depend on Entity Framework, ASP.NET Core, controllers, SQL Server, or Swagger.
+It simply describes something important in the business.

+The entity inherits from `BaseEntity`, so it automatically has an Id, audit fields, and soft-delete support.
+This keeps future entities consistent and avoids repeating common fields.

+The goal of this phase is to introduce the first business object slowly and clearly before connecting it to the database or API.

 ## Phase 10 — Connect LandOpportunity to EF Core

 In this phase, we connected the `LandOpportunity` domain entity to Entity Framework Core.
 Before this phase, `LandOpportunity` was only a C# class in the Domain project.
 Now Infrastructure knows that this entity should be mapped to a database table.